Do you have a big, complicated decision in front of you? Do you need help making sense of part of it? Scenarios can help!

 We can help you with your big questions.
 Scenario planning meetings gather a range of perspectives to analyze elements and forces that impact your decisions.
 We assemble a group of 20-30 people to work over the course of one or two days (or more, depending on the nature and complexity of your decisions).
 In the end, we’ve sketched out several stories that reveal and inform about your options, leaving your decision process-making less speculative and more understandable.

 Our one- and two-day workshops will help you see and understand your options better.
 We’re seeking to work with innovative groups of 20-30 tackle difficult questions.
-If your group or community is interested in exploring this, please send a note or call: 650-648-3346.
+If your group or community is interested in exploring this, please send a note or give us a call.